-For Participation Class T, other costs are based on the actual expenses charged to the participation class.
-Due to the minor (relative) amount of these costs, they have not been specifically quantified in the prospectus.
-For this reason, a comparative overview with the cost level in the prospectus has not been included in these financial statements.
+For Participation Class U, the other costs are based on the actual expenses incurred by the participation class.
+Due to the relatively minor size of these costs, they are not separately quantified in the prospectus.
+For these reasons, a comparative overview with the cost levels specified in the prospectus is not included in this annual report.